Email: Chapter 18, Article 9F

 (2) Providing updated floor plans of the school to first responders, local law enforcement, and State Fire Marshals by September 1 of each school year;

-(3) First aid training for all school personnel and students each school year; and
+(3) First aid training, that includes blood borne pathogen information, for all school personnel upon employment; and

 (4) Active shooter training for all school personnel and students at the beginning of each school year.